 ATHS 623 Medical Conditions Affecting Quality of Life (3)

 ATHS 694 Seminar—Current and Emerging Topics in Assistive Technology (1-1-1)

 Total Units Required for the M.S.
 Degree: 30

 Master of Science in Assistive Technology Studies and Human Services

 Student Learning Outcomes

-Upon completion of this program, students will be able to effectively demonstrate their ability to:
+Upon completion of this program, students will be able to effectively:

-- Describe and infer the implications and possible effects of assistive technologies as they move through different social, generational and cultural contexts.
+- Describe and infer the implications and possible effects of assistive technologies across different social, generational and cultural contexts.

 - Problem-solve using evidence-based strategies and think critically across the multi-disciplinary fields that encompass assistive technologies and human services.

 - Conceptualize, plan and write a scholarly research or professional paper based on a review of appropriate literature and utilizing appropriate research methodologies.